-Trump replaces McMaster with John Bolton
+Trump appoints hawkish new security chief

 One explanation is that the president feels more comfortable in his job - and more willing to challenge the advice given him by his closest aides.

-He has chaffed against the perception that he is being "handled" by those around him, and is installing men who agree to action, instead of preaching caution.
+He has chafed at the perception that he is being "handled" by those around him, and is installing men who agree to action, instead of preaching caution.

 When it comes to Iran, Mr Bolton and the president are on the same page.
 Coupled with Mr Tillerson's exit, the US is heading toward a much more confrontational relationship with the Islamic Republic.